 Both the 1D Mark IV and the 1Ds Mark III have been discontinued, but can regularly be found used on eBay.
 The 1Ds Mark III was replaced by the Canon 1DX, while the 1D Mark IV does not have a direct successor.

-Review summary: Canon 1D Mark IV vs Canon 1Ds Mark III
+Review summary: Canon 1D Mark IV vs 1Ds Mark III

 So what conclusions can be drawn?
-Is there a clear favorite between the Canon 1D Mark IV and the Canon 1Ds Mark III?
-The listing below highlights the relative strengths of the two models.
+Which of the two cameras – the Canon 1D Mark IV or the Canon 1Ds Mark III – has the upper hand?
+Below is a summary of the relative strengths of each of the two contestants.

 - Broader imaging potential: Can record not only still images but also 1080/30p movies.